sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/where-to-start/braille.md

 ### Why braille makes me less productive

 I use braille every now and then, reading books for example, but I do not use braille for coding because it makes me less productive.
-With screenreaders, you can hear words insainly fast.
+With screen readers, you can hear words insainly fast.
 I belive I can read my email twice as fast then how visual people whould read their email.

 From the people I spoke, including someone who only used braille and did not use anny TTS technoligy where as fast as someone with sight or slower.
 Moving your hands between the braille display and the keyboard is slow.
 Yes you can type on braille displays but it is not as fast as typing with 10 fingers.